BD-2-RB/Hacktober-project/README.md

 # Hacktober-project
-This is the beginning of the project!
+NOTE: This is the beginning of the project!